 The Lyme Missal

 The book was in the Legh family’s possession from at least 1508 until the National Trust purchased it in 2008.
-The missal has been on display in the library ever since, and from June 2019 it forms the centrepiece of a brand new exhibition in the saloon, recounting the history and secrets of this work.
+The Missal has been on display ever since.
+This year, it forms the centrepiece of a brand new exhibition.

 What is the Sarum Missal?

 Handwritten copies of the Sarum Missal were commonplace in early modern England.
 A copy exisits at Lyme.

 The text of the Mass was broken up into sections, each major book opening with an illuminated letter and individual verses with a blue coloured letter.

 The body of the Mass was written in different coloured inks, fonts and sizes.
 Priests could then use this to navigate through the sections, without which the text would lose much of its meaning.